A closer view of what Bad Marketing looks like.

 It makes you squint.

 You can’t even read it or understand what it means because it seems out of focus.
 Blurry pictures and fuzzy text can mess up your entire digital marketing efforts.
 Why?
-It looks like you hired your child sibling to do the work for you.
+It looks like you hired your child’s sibling to do the work for you.
 In essence, it’s just plain unprofessional.

-“Apple has determined that, in a small percentage of iPhone 6 Plus devices, the iSight camera has a component that may fail causing your photos to look blurry.”It’s a good idea to not use your iPhone 6 to take pictures for your business.
+“Apple has determined that, in a small percentage of iPhone 6 Plus devices, the iSight camera has a component that may fail causing your photos to look blurry.”It’s a good idea not to use your iPhone 6 to take pictures for your business.

-Always use sharp images and high definition photos as graphics, and steer clear of methods for sending/posting files that result in “lossy” images which tend to come out blurry.
+Always use sharp images and high-definition photos as graphics, and steer clear of methods for sending/posting files that result in “lossy” images which tend to come out blurry.
 Just a little blur is enough to be detected by the keenly trained eyes of your audience members today.

 You just ‘feel’ like something’s wrong.

 Something just doesn’t sit well with you.
 In this case, your gut instinct is usually correct and an indicator that other people probably get this vibe as well.
 Burger King just came out with a black-bunned burger in light of Halloween 2015.
-While this may seem like marketing genius at the highest caliber, it actually makes for an unpleasant surprise in the restroom.
-Instead of talking about Burger King, everyone is just talking aboutwhat turns green.
+While this may seem like a marketing genius at the highest caliber, it actually makes for an unpleasant surprise in the restroom.
+Instead of talking about Burger King, everyone is just talking about what turns green.

 So, there is something “off” about that advertisement, and it gives you a bad feeling.
 All that negative energy does nothing for your customer base, and in fact, may make new potential buyers turn back for illogical reasons.
 They just weren’t “feeling” it.

 When you execute digital marketing with grace, it also feels this way.
-It’s probably the slightly staggered symmetry, the colors and how they affect your psychology, or the lack of flow that causes your mind to ‘just know’ there’s a problem.
+It’s probably the slightly staggered symmetry, the colors and how they affect your psychology or the lack of flow that causes your mind to ‘just know’ there’s a problem.
 You’re probably right.